 - Fourthly, select a worksheet to show the result.

 - Then, select the worksheet with the first data set for merging.

 - After that, giving the cell range of the first data set

 - Additionally, selecting the destination cell range after merging.

 - Then, start the for a loop.

 For x = 2 To Sheets.Count

-- Afterward, activating all of the worksheets in the workbook for merging and selecting their data range.
+- Afterward, activate all of the worksheets in the workbook for merging and selecting their data range.

 - After that, select the data range of those worksheets and merge them all in the Merged worksheet.

 - Fourthly, press F5 or the Run button to run the code for performing the task.